spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 The Spryks that should be executed before the current Spryk.

 ### spryks
-The Spryks to be executed from a Wrapper Spryk.
+List of Spryks to be executed from a Wrapper Spryk.
 Use this argument when you build a Wrapper Spryk (spryk: wrapper).
-Wrapper Spryks are not executing something on its own but only delegate work to other Spryks.
+Wrapper Spryks do not execute anything on its own but only delegate work to other Spryks.

 ### postSpryks
 The Spryks that should be executed after the current Spryk.